WanderSafe — LGBTQ+ Travel Safety

 Sydney, Australia

 Sydney holds a unique position in LGBTQ+ travel history.
 The Sydney Gay and Lesbian Mardi Gras, held every February/March, is the world's longest continuously running LGBTQ+ celebration — it began as a protest march in 1978, when participants were arrested, and has grown into one of the largest queer events on Earth.
 Oxford Street and the Darlinghurst/Surry Hills area (now often called 'the Golden Mile') is the center of Sydney's queer life.
 Australia legalized same-sex marriage in December 2017 following a national postal survey.
-New South Wales (which includes Sydney) has broad anti-discrimination protections.
+New South Wales (which includes Sydney) has full anti-discrimination protections.
 The city's outdoor culture, beach environment, and cosmopolitan character make it one of the most naturally queer-welcoming environments in the world.
 World Pride was held in Sydney in 2023.

 Emergency Contacts